A Re-classification of Information Seeking Tasks and Their Computational Solutions: Model-Based RL Approaches

-In 2013, \citet{DBLP:conf/sigir/GuanZY13} proposes the Query Change Model (QCM) for DS.
-It is a term-weighting scheme optimized via value iteration.
-QCM defines states as queries, and actions as term-weighting operations, such as increasing, decreasing, and maintaining term weights.
-The number of adjusted weights is determined based on syntactic changes in two adjacent queries.
-QCM denotes the state transition function as a query-change probability, $P(q_i, q_{i-1}, D_{i-1}, a)$.
+where $s$ is the current state, $s'$ is the next state, and $M$ is the transition function and can be represented by a tabulate.
+In 2013, \citet{DBLP:conf/sigir/GuanZY13} proposed the Query Change Model (QCM) for DS.
+It is a term-weighting method optimized via value iteration.
+QCM defined states as queries and actions as term-weighting operations, such as increasing, decreasing, and maintaining term weights.
+The level of weight to be adjusted as determined by syntactic changes in two adjacent queries.
+QCM denoted the state transition function as a query-change probability, $P(q_i, q_{i-1}, D_{i-1}, a)$.
 Here $q_i$ is the $i^{th}$ query, $D_i$ is the set of documents retrieved by $q_i$, and $a$ is the query change action.
 Different query change actions would result in different $q_i$.
-To calculate the state transition, the two adjacent queries $q_i$ and $q_{i-1}$ are first broken into tokens.
-The probability of $P(q_i, q_{i-1}, D_{i-1}, a)$ is then calculated based on how each of the tokens would appear in $q_i$, $q_{i-1}$ and $D_{i-1}$.
-QCM then estimates the state value for each document and uses it to score the document:
+To calculate the state transition, the two adjacent queries $q_i$ and $q_{i-1}$ were first broken into tokens.
+The probability of $P(q_i, q_{i-1}, D_{i-1}, a)$ was then calculated based on how each of the tokens would appear in $q_i$, $q_{i-1}$ and $D_{i-1}$.
+QCM then estimated the state-value for each document and used it to score the document:

-where the first term, $P(q_i, d)$, measures the relevance between a document $d$ and the current query $q_i$, with a ranking score obtained from a standard ad-hoc retrieval method.
-The second term is complex: $P(q_i, q_{i-1}, D_{i-1}, a)$ is the transition probability from $q_{i-1}$ to $q_i$, given the query change $a$; $\max_{D_{i-1}} P(q_{i-1} | D_{i-1})$ is the maximum possible state value of the previous retrieval that has just happened.
+where the first term, $P(q_i, d)$, measures the relevance between document $d$ and the current query $q_i$, with a ranking score provided by a standard ad hoc retrieval function.
+The second term is complex: $P(q_i, q_{i-1}, D_{i-1}, a)$ is the transition probability from $q_{i-1}$ to $q_i$, given the query change $a$; $\max_{D_{i-1}} P(q_{i-1} | D_{i-1})$ is the maximum possible state value generated from the retrieval that has just happened.